 The study found that women with epithelial tumors lived significantly longer than men with similar tumors.
 The median life span for women after surgery was about 27 months, compared to about 16 months for men.
 Men and women with nonepithelial tumors, on the other hand, had roughly equivalent outcomes after surgery.
 Both genders had a median life span of about nine to 10 months.Learn more about treatment for mesothelioma

 Asbestos exposure occurs in three primary ways: On the job, in the environment or through secondary contact.
+It's important to create awareness that while most men came into contact with asbestos at work, women tend to be exposed to it in different ways.
 Most women with mesothelioma were exposed to it secondhand or in the environment, but some had direct occupational exposure.
 Although statistics are not readily available, on-the-job exposure is commonly believed to affect significantly more men than women.

 Most mesothelioma patients can trace their exposure back to blue-collar work, jobs such as factory workers, insulators, mechanics and similar industrial occupations.
 Because asbestos exposure usually occurs in these male-dominated occupations, patients tend to be older men.